 Failure to collect adequate data in order to assess and deal with biased policing allegations.

-Lack of an effective early intervention system as well as the disciplinary system to address excessive and unnecessary use of force by the police officers.
+Lack of an effective early intervention system as well as the disciplinary system to address excessive and unnecessary use of force by the police officers (Atherley & Hickman, 2014) (cite).

 From the findings, it is evident that community policing must create a positive atmosphere for police-community relations.
 They should also provide the foundation for effective partnerships for specific crime control initiatives (Prenzler, Porter, & Alpert, 2013).
 Prenzler, Porter, & Alpert (2013) conducted a study analyzing seven police departments and the various indicators of force and excessive force.
 The multiple signs of excessive force stemmed from police-citizen conflict, alienation of African-American community, police shootings and excessive force allegations, fatal shootings, and firearm incidents.
 The significant indicator identified by the study is the officer’s behavior.
 The study also reviewed the various actions and intervention plans to reduce incidents of excessive force by police such as: creating a violence reduction unit, enhance officer’s skills in defusing potentially violent scenarios, establish independent police review division, and police complaints commissions.
-The study identified evidence “that reductions in excessive force correlated with reductions in adverse consequences of force for both citizens and officers.
-The study also concluded that officers that are equipped with appropriate skills, and provided a framework for internal and external accountability, seemed to be the keys to reducing negative behavior and outcomes”(Prenzler, Porter, & Alpert, 2013).
+The study identified evidence

+that reductions in excessive force correlated with reductions in adverse consequences of force for both citizens and officers.
+The study also concluded that officers that are equipped with appropriate skills, and provided a framework for internal and external accountability, seemed to be the keys to reducing negative behavior and outcomes(Prenzler, Porter, & Alpert, 2013, pp.# 354-355).

 The department must set goals to reduce complaints, police shootings, and injuries to civilians through programs that also involve the community.
 The officers need to be trained on the most appropriate ways of dealing with any situation that arises to minimize the cases where excessive force is used.
 The brutality and excessive use of force by the police remains a significant challenge for law enforcement in D.C. this can only decline with working and effective mechanisms to make sure that police accountability, as well as police professionalism, is maintained.
 In 2015, a new study was conducted to review the Metropolitan Police D.C.department’s use of force incidents “from 1998-2000 and 2006-2013.
-The reportdo not account for citizens killed by police with other weapons or bodily force, nor whether police shootings were justified or unjustified” (Hopkins, 2015).
-The report shows that the D.C. police made extraordinaryefforts to reduce the use of excessive force.
+The reportdid not account for citizens killed by police with other weapons or bodily force, nor whether police shootings were justified or unjustified” (Hopkins, 2015).
+The report showed that the D.C. police made extraordinaryefforts to reduce the use of excessive force.
 However, the data proved to be superficial due to suspicious trends in citizen complaints and officers use of force.
 This discrepancy raised concerns requiring an investigation by the Department of Justice.
 The Department of Justice concluded that the Metropolitan Police department training, complaint, and investigation, and disciplinary processes were inadequate and inefficient.
 According to Hopkins (2015), the recommendation made by Department of Justice to correct these policy discrepancies:

 Expand the definition of the “use of Force”, report all use of force; train officers on policies; and monitor compliance;